Canon 1D Mark III vs Nikon D3300

 Studio photographers will appreciate that the Canon 1D Mark III (unlike the D3300) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what is the bottom line?
 Is there a clear favorite between the Canon 1D Mark III and the Nikon D3300?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS-1D Mark III: